Mary Gillham: Australia

-Gillham left Auckland, New Zealand by air for Sydney, Australia on 21 December 1957, also visiting Canberra and Corowa in the following days.
-She began an exchange lectureship working as a Senior Demonstrator at the Department of Botany at University of Melbourne, Australia on 3 March 1958.
-Towards the end of that same month she left for a trip around the Bass Strait Islands, visiting Flinders, Fisher, Great Dog, Little Dog, Woody and Isabella.
-She later visited these Islands again in December 1958, with the addition of Tucks, West, East and South Spences, Little Green, Penguin Islet, Apple Orchard and Samphire.
+Gillham left Auckland by air for Sydney, Australia on 21 December 1957, also visiting Canberra and Corowa in the following days.
+She began an exchange lectureship working as a Senior Demonstrator at the Department of Botany at the University of Melbourne on 3 March 1958.
+Towards the end of that same month she left for a trip around the Bass Strait islands, visiting Flinders, Fisher, Great Dog, Little Dog, Woody and Isabella.
+She later visited these islands again in December 1958, with the addition of Tucks, West, East and South Spences, Little Green, Penguin Islet, Apple Orchard and Samphire.

-On 25 April 1958 Gillham then set out for a visit to Phillip Island, to see and learn about the koala bears on the Island and the penguin colonies at Phillip Island Nature Park, or 'Penguin Parade'; visiting the Island again later that year in October to collect penguin guano for the Microbiology Department at University of Melbourne.
+On 25 April 1958 Gillham then set out for a visit to Phillip Island, to see and learn about the koalas on the Island and the little penguin colonies at Phillip Island Nature Park, or 'Penguin Parade'; visiting the Island again later that year in October to collect penguin guano for the Microbiology Department at the University of Melbourne.

-Gillham joined a McCoy Society trip to Chinaman Island on 10 May 1958, in the North-West corner of Western Port, where she created lists of the Island's grazed and ungrazed plants.
+Gillham joined a McCoy Society trip to Chinaman Island on 10 May 1958, in the north-west corner of Western Port, where she created lists of the Island's grazed and ungrazed plants.
 Later that month Gillham also holidayed at Albury, moving to Sydney, Kempsey and then to Brisbane.
-She then also paid visits to Lone Pine Koala Sanctuary, Lota, Moreton Bay Islands and Enoggera Reservoir.
+She then also paid visits to Lone Pine Koala Sanctuary, Lota, the Moreton Bay islands and Enoggera Reservoir.

 She took a trip to Cape York, leaving Melbourne by boat a year later on 12 March 1959.

-Whilst on Fisherman Island on 1 December 1959, Gillham discovered a species of seal yet to be seen on the island; during a four-day trip around the Jurien Bay islands (Favorite island, a satellite of Long island, Fisherman island and Cervantes island).
-Once back in Melbourne, the discovery sparked debate between scientists at the Royal Society of Victoria symposium, with some insisting them to be fur seals and others believing them to be hair seals.